adetch/constructorio-rails/README.md

 # Constructor.io

-A Ruby client for the [Constructor.io API](http://constructor.io/docs).
+A Rails client for the [Constructor.io API](http://constructor.io/docs).
 Constructor.io provides a lightning-fast, typo-tolerant autocomplete service that ranks your users' queries by popularity to let them find what they're looking for as quickly as possible.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'constructorio'
+    gem 'constructorio-rails'

 And then execute: